nxskok/pasias/README.md

 ## How you can help

 If you see anything, [file an
-issue](https://github.com/nxskok/pasias/issues) on the Github page for now.
-I want to fix problems programmatically at first, but when the majority of the problems have been caught, I will certainly take pull requests.
+issue](https://github.com/nxskok/pasias/issues) on the Github page.
+(These problems have Sweave source code, not in this repo, that I want to be editing.)
 I will acknowledge all the people who catch things.
 Likely problems include:

 - some LaTeX construction that I didn't catch (eg. block quotes)